During College Years

 Besides teaching experience, TESL Certification is a good way to help win a Teaching Fulbright to a university, especially if coupled with experience teaching ESL to adults.

-If you wish to learn more about TESL certification programs, send answers to the 12 questions at
+If you wish to learn more about TESL certification programs, the TESOL Certification Information PDF provides detailed information on selecting a course.

 Unlikely as it is, you might be able to find some funding through Smith to help pay for a TESL Certification course.